Dybensgade 22: 19th century

 Jens Almind's daughter Anna Almind was at the time of the 1801 census residing in one of the apartments with her husband Jens Strarup, their two daughters and a maid.
 Jens Strarup (1773–) was studying theology and would later be appointed as pastor of Højrup Church.

 The property was in the new cadastre of 1806 listed as No. 166.
 It had by then been acquired by a man named Skousgaard.

-The property was at the time of the 1840 census home to a total of 25 people.
+At the time of the 1840 census, the property was home to a total of 25 people.
 Hendrik Olsen, a master tailor, resided with his wife and three lodgers on the ground floor.
 Lars Hansen, concierge at Christiansborg Palace, resided with his wife, their son and two lodgers on the first floor.
 Bergite Mølbye bée Lassen, a widow who made a living from teaching, resided with her two daughters and two lodgers on the second floor.
 The two daughters and one of the lodgers were occupied with needlework while the other lodger was a bookprinter.
 Daniel Peter Danielsen, a master shoemaker, resided with his wife, their four children and four lodgers in the basement.